Skip to content

 Antihistamines (Benadryl, ZzzQuil)

 Diphenhydramine and doxylamine work by blocking histamine receptors.
-They make you drowsy, but they also suppress REM sleep, cause anticholinergic side effects (dry mouth, brain fog, urinary retention), and are associated with increased dementia risk with chronic use.
-The American Geriatrics Society explicitly recommends against their use as sleep aids.
+They make you drowsy, but they also suppress REM sleep, cause anticholinergic side effects (dry mouth, brain fog, urinary retention), and are associated with increased dementia risk with chronic use (Gray et al., *JAMA Internal Medicine*, 2015).
+The American Geriatrics Society explicitly recommends against their use as sleep aids in adults over 65.

 1. Apigenin